 Don’t bring jeans.
 They are bulky, heavy, they never dry and you won’t ever wear them.
 Cyril was horrified at the idea of outdoor trousers, but Fjällräven is a functional yet stylish compromise somewhere halfway on the spectrum between lightweight khaki zip-off trousers with 20 pockets and Japanese vintage denim.

 Don’t bring high heels.
-Vera brought a pair of strappy heels on her first longer trip.
-Because it would be nice to walk around in them in fancy cities and not be a scruffy bicycle traveler for a day or so.
-Get over it, and own the fact that you are now a scruffy bicycle traveler.
+Vera brought a pair of strappy heels on her first long trip.
+Because it would be nice to walk around in them in fancy cities and not be a scruffy bicycle traveller for a day or so.
+Get over it, and own the fact that you are now a scruffy bicycle traveller.